 Check Ford Car History

 Get a car history report.
 It’s the only way to get real info on the car.
 The report will answer many questions and will help with price negotiations.
-Get a VIN of a car, go to a website like carVertical and check its history.
+Get a VIN of a car, decode Ford VIN or go to a website like carVertical and check its full history.

 - Does odometer show real mileage?